-We will normally take account of any representations we receive outside the timescale of the publicity timetable but before we make a decision on an application.
-However, we cannot guarantee to report correspondence we receive on the day of a Planning Committee (including faxes and emails).
+We will normally take account of any representations we receive outside the timescale of the publicity timetable providing we have not yet made a decision on an application.
+However, we cannot guarantee to report correspondence we receive on the day of a Planning Committee (including faxes and e mails).
 Representations we receive after a decision has been made cannot be taken into account.